-On average, listings lease in the $10's per square foot per year.
-The Mid-City Industrial submarket is going through a decline in rates.
-In the last 3 months, the median rate decreased $108 per sqft per year.
-That's a 85% decline in rent.
+The typical asking rate per listing is in the $20's per square foot per year.
+The Mid-City Industrial submarket is going through a a rise in rates.
+In the last 3 months, the median rate increased $3 per sqft per year.
+That's a 14% increase in rent.

-Compared to the rest of the Minneapolis market, the Mid-City Industrial submarket has smaller rates, so you should have no trouble finding a great deal in this undervalued submarket.
+Compared to the rest of the Minneapolis market, the Mid-City Industrial submarket has lower rates, so you should have no trouble finding a great deal in this depreciated submarket.

-In the last 90 days, 17 listings have been made available, which means spaces might be leasing quickly.
+In the last 90 days, 17 listings have been made available, which means office spaces might be going fast.
 You'll want to be prepared to make an offer immediately.
-There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.
+There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-Even though the median size is 3,840 sqft, there are still 0 spaces below 2,000 sqft.
-Most properties in this area are around 2 stories.
+Even though the median size is 5,610 sqft, there are still 0 new listings below 2,000 sqft.
+Most buildings in this market are approximately 2 stories.
 Most buildings in this region were built in 1932 and are Class B.

-Construction is the dominant industry in this area.
-Commute by bike is the most popular way to get to work amongst Mid-City Industrial residents.
+Construction is the dominant industry in this market.
+Commute by bike is the most popular way to get to work amongst Mid-City Industrial folk.
 Commuting between 20 and 25 minutes a day is the norm for those who opt to reside in this part of town.